Congresswoman Yvette D. Clarke Urges Caribbean Community to Have a Voice in Washington

 Congresswoman Clarke, pointing to the destruction of the recent hurricanes asked the gathering to pause for a moment of silence for the people of the Caribbean impacted by the recent hurricanes.
 Citing Congresswoman Stacey Plaskett (Representative of the USVI), she noted the prevailing feelings in the impacted countries that politicians in Washington have deserted them, and gave notice to the Administration and the Congress that the supplemental appropriations, while a good start, would not be enough of a response to the needs of the USVI.
 The Congresswoman said she heard their cries: “The President may ignore those cries.
 The media may ignore those cries.
 But I hear them loud and clear.”

-Accordingly, she opined that Congress needs to stay vigilant in fully understanding the scope of the damage and continuing to provide enough funding not just for emergency relief, but also for long term recovery efforts.
-She said she “will continue to work with Congresswoman Plaskett and other members of the Congressional Black Caucus to ensure that every voice is amplified.”
+Accordingly, Rep. Clarke opined that Congress needs to stay vigilant in fully understanding the scope of the damage and continuing to provide enough funding not just for emergency relief, but also for long term recovery efforts.
+She said she “will continue to work with Rep. Plaskett and other members of the Congressional Black Caucus to ensure that every voice is amplified.”
 She hoped that C-PAC would join in that fight.

 She went on to stress that the community “will not be silenced—it’s not in our nature to do so!
 We know we built this country and we’re not giving it up to white nationalists, Nazis, or fascists!”
 She emphasized that “Washington D.C. needs to hear our voices—they need to receive that message.”
 And, that “The renewal of our commitment to the best traditions of this nation – instead of the worst – will come from us.”

 I agree with Congresswoman Clarke and have long maintained that our voice at the national level, in the corridors of power in Washington is not near as effective as it should be, or can be.
-We are more than five million strong, yet we are not appropriately positioned to influence policies which directly or indirectly affect our diaspora communities and the countries of the Caribbean region.
+We, people of Caribbean heritage in the United States, are more than five million strong, yet we are not appropriately positioned to influence policies which directly or indirectly affect our diaspora communities and the countries of the Caribbean region.
 The time for engagement and action at the national level is needed now more than at any other time in our history.
-That’s why I support, and have taken preliminary steps towards the establishment of a Caribbean-American National Action Network (CaribNetwork).
+That’s why I support, and have taken a preliminary step towards the establishment of a Caribbean-American National Action Network (CaribNetwork).
 The time is now!
-CaribNetwork will emerge as a vehicle that advances and protects the interests of the Caribbean diaspora in the United States and the interests of the countries of the Caribbean region and as advocates on matters of mutually beneficial interest in U.S.-Caribbean relations.
+CaribNetwork will emerge as a vehicle that advances and protects the interests of the Caribbean diaspora in the United States and the interests of the countries of the Caribbean region; and as advocates on matters of mutually beneficial interest in U.S.-Caribbean relations.

 © 2017 Curtis A. Ward/The Ward Post